manymoments/manymoments.github.io/_posts/2019-11-03-authenticated-synchronous-bft.markdown

 title: Authenticated Synchronous BFT
 date: 2019-11-03 11:12:00 -08:00
 published: false
-author: Kartik Nayak, Ittai Abraham
+author: Kartik Nayak, Ittai Abraham, Ling Ren
 ---

 Different modeling assumptions under which we construct BFT protocols often make it hard to compare two protocols and understand their relative contributions.
 In this post we discuss *[synchronous](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/)* protocols in the *[authenticated](https://decentralizedthoughts.github.io/2019-07-18-setup-assumptions/)* model (assuming a PKI).